Learning Hub

 How will learners be supported?

 Learners attending the Learning Hub will be supported by our Learner Support Team, led by our Learner Support Lead.
-The team is there to ensure all of the learner’s care and support needs are met while in attendance, which might include personal care, medication, communication support, and supporting behaviour or distress.
+The team is there to ensure all of the learner’s care and support needs are met while in attendance, which might include personal care, medication, communication support, and supporting behaviour or distress.Â

 What will the learning look like?

 Learners will follow a programme based on their learning style, interests and abilities, as well as what they and their families would like them to achieve while attending the Hub.
 This will be developed through a person-centred planning assessment process.
+The Curriculum Delivery Lead and Curriculum Facilitators will then use this process to create individualised learning outcomes for each learner.

 Will the learning be accredited?

-Learning at our Learning Hub will be accredited in different ways, depending on the individual and the substance of their learning.
-For example, learning may be structured through an external award like the John Muir Award, the Duke of Edinburgh’s Award, or the Outdoor Learning Award.
+Learning may also be structured through an external award like the John Muir Award, or the Duke of Edinburgh’s Award.Â

 What is the assessment process?